 Up came a brow, “Tryin’?”

 “See what I tell you, mami?
 I know what you like.”
-Miguel slid the napkin with her number off the table top, folded it, and put in one of his pants pockets letting her have the change in subject.
+Miguel slid the napkin with her number off the tabletop, folded it, and placed it in one of his pants pockets letting her have the change in subject.
 “I know it’s good anyway.
 I taught him how to make it.”

 “So you were being serious when you said you cook for everybody.”
 Using a fork, Kandy sliced into one of the papas rellenas exposing the chorizo and queso center before eating half.